Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 8 Halloween Activities for Kids & Grandkids

-Even though Halloween is right around the corner, there’s still time for some last-minute Spooktacular Halloween activities for kids and grandkids!
+Halloween is right around the corner and there’s still time for some last-minute Spooktacular Halloween activities for kids and grandkids!

-These 8 Halloween activities have all been tried-and-tested on our 4 grandkids.
-They include—art, crafts, sensory play, field trips, baking in the kitchen, books, and more…
+These 8 Halloween activities have all been tried-and-tested by our 6 grandkids.
+They include—art & crafts, sensory play, field trips, baking in the kitchen, books, and more…

 I saw this activity on the Better Homes & Gardens website.
 It’s a creative and interesting way to decorate pumpkins.
-Supplies are minimal and the process is easy (but messy).
+Supplies are minimal and the process is easy.

 Supplies

-- Fingernail polish in Halloween colors: orange, black, purple, green (Dollar Store)
+- Fingernail polish in Halloween colors: orange, black, purple, and green (Dollar Store)

 - Bucket deep enough to completely immerse your pumpkins